NU-CBITS/stepped_care_test/README.md

 3. Add a new Coach assignment
   - Coach: choose yourself so you can see data
   - Participant: choose new participant

-  - This needs to be linked to a real email address because you will need to go to the participant site and select "Forgot Your Password?"
-You will enter your email address and reset the password for this participant.

 ###Seed data: